opamp/MCSwitch/README.markdown

 ## About
 MCSwitch provides you with environment to play plural minecraft versions.

-## HowToUse
+## How to use
 1.You have to start minecraft once before installing MCSwitch.
 2.Install MCSwtich and start it.
 3.Select your environment which you want play.
 3.Or, you can add new environment.
 4.Push OK button.
-5.close MCSwtich and launch minecraft!
+5.Close MCSwtich and launch minecraft!

 ## Note
 ##### version 0.1.1